 Rails ActiveSupport Inflections

-Posted by: Prachi | 04 Jul 2014 | CommentsWe know, In Rails the Inflector
+Posted by: Prachi | 04 Jul 2014 | CommentsWe know, In Rails the Inflector transforms words from singular to plural, class names to table names .

 In this post, we will go through one example explaining the inflections .

-with Leave model
+Consider, leaves_controller with Leave model .

 For this controller routes generated are as follows -